- What other names is Stinging Nettle known by?

 Stinging nettle leaf has a long history of use.
 It was used primarily as a diuretic and laxative in ancient Greek times.

-Don't confuse stinging nettle (Uritica dioica) with white dead nettle (Lamium album).
+Don't confuse stinging nettle (Urtica dioica) with white dead nettle (Lamium album).

 Possibly Effective for...

 - Osteoarthritis.
-There is evidence that taking stinging nettle by mouth or applying it to the skin might reduce pain in people with osteoarthritis.
-Research suggests that using stinging nettle might reduce the need for pain medications.
+Taking stinging nettle leaf preparations by mouth or applying it to the skin might reduce pain in people with osteoarthritis.
+Taking stinging nettle leaf preparations by mouth might also reduce the need for pain medications.

 Insufficient Evidence to Rate Effectiveness for...

 - Hay fever.
-Early evidence suggests that using stinging nettle at the first signs of hay fever symptoms seems to help provide relief.
+Early research suggests that using stinging nettle above ground parts at the first signs of hay fever symptoms may help provide relief.

 - Benign prostatic hyperplasia (BPH).
 There is contradictory evidence about the effectiveness of stinging nettle, taken alone or together with other ingredients, for improving symptoms of BPH.
-Early evidence suggests that taking 360 mg of stinging nettle for 6-24 months improves urinary tract symptoms associated with BPH.
-Many studies have looked at the effects of a combination product that contains both stinging nettle and saw palmetto.
-One particular product (PRO 160/120, Willmar Schwabe GmbH, Germany) containing a specific extract of stinging nettle (WS 1031) 120 mg plus a specific extract of saw palmetto (WS 1473) 160 mg seems to significantly improve urinary tract symptoms in men with BPH when taken twice daily for 24-48 weeks.
-This combination seems to be comparable to the prescription medication finasteride for relieving symptoms of BPH, and may be better tolerated.
-However, it is not known if this benefit is due to stinging nettle, saw palmetto, or both ingredients.
+Early research suggests that taking stinging nettle root preparations for up to 24 months improves urinary tract symptoms in people with BPH.
+However, stinging nettle root preparations may not improve the flow and force of urine.
+Many studies have evaluated a particular combination product that contains stinging nettle and saw palmetto (PRO 160/120 by Willmar Schwabe GmbH, Germany).
+Some research suggests that taking this product by mouth can improve urinary tract symptoms in men with BPH.
+This combination seems to be comparable to the prescription medication finasteride for relieving symptoms of BPH, and it may be better tolerated.
+But it's not known if this benefit is due to stinging nettle, saw palmetto, or both ingredients.
+Another product containing a combination of stinging nettle root, saw palmetto lipoidal extract, pumpkin seed oil, lemon bioflavonoid, and beta-carotene does not improve symptoms of BPH.

 - Bleeding.
-Some early research suggests that applying a specific product (Ankaferd blood stopper) containing alpinia, licorice, thyme, stinging nettle, and common grape vine to the skin reduces bleeding in surgery, but does not reduce time in surgery.
-Other early research suggests the same product reduces bleeding after dental surgery.
+Some early research suggests that applying a specific product (Ankaferd blood stopper) containing alpinia, licorice, thyme, stinging nettle, and common grape vine to the skin reduces bleeding during surgery.
+However, it does not seem to reduce the duration of surgery.

 - Diabetes.
-Early research suggests that taking stinging nettle daily for 8 weeks does not affect the control of blood sugar levels in people with diabetes who are taking antidiabetes drugs.
+Some early research suggests that taking a stinging nettle leaf preparation daily for 8 weeks does not help control of blood sugar levels in people with uncontrolled, advanced diabetes.
+However, other early research shows that taking a stinging nettle leaf preparation for 3 months decreases blood sugar and A1c levels in people with diabetes who are taking antidiabetes medications.

-- Gingivitis.
+- Inflammation of the gums (gingivitis).
 Early research suggests that using a mouthwash containing stinging nettle, juniper, and yarrow twice daily for 3 months does not reduce plaque or bleeding in people with gingivitis.

 - Water retention.